 If the style list includes 'no-border, no border is drawn around the panel content.
-If the style list includes 'can-reorder, then the user may be able to drag tabs to reorder them, in which case on-reorder is called.
-If the style list includes 'can-close, then the user may be able to click a close icon for a tab, in which case on-close-request is called.
-Currently, tab reordering or closing requires 'no-border on Mac OS and does not work on Windows.
+If the style list includes 'can-reorder, then the user may be able to drag tabs to reorder them, in which case on-reorder is called; reordering is always enabled if 'no-border is also included in style.
+If the style list includes 'can-close, then the user may be able to click a close icon for a tab, in which case on-close-request is called; closing is always enabled if 'no-border is also included in style.
+If the style list includes 'flat-portable or if the PLT\FLAT\PORTABLE\TAB\PANEL environment variable is defined when racket/gui is loaded, and if the style list also includes 'no-border, then a platform-independent implementation is used for the tab control; the 'flat-portable flag is effectively always included in style on Windows if either 'can-reorder or 'can-close is included.
 If style includes 'deleted, then the tab panel is created as hidden, and it does not affect its parent's geometry; the tab panel can be made active later by calling parent's add-child method.